meltyourface/blank/posts/Correspondence-course/Introduction-to-Esoteric-Correspondence-Course-Syllabus/index.md

 ---
 Course Title: Introduction to Esoteric and Occult Correspondence

-Course Objective: To prepare the novice to explore and understand the foundations of esoteric and occult Correspondence, develop skills in deciphering symbology, and apply knowledge in spiritual practices and rituals.
+**Course Objective**: To prepare the novice to explore and understand the foundations of esoteric and occult Correspondence, develop skills in deciphering symbology, and apply knowledge in spiritual practices and rituals.

 **Duration**: 6 months

-Course Format: Weekly lessons, assignments, and assessments
+**Course Format**: Weekly lessons, assignments, and assessments

 ### Syllabus Overview